-- ^{136.} The Government has committed \$6.8 billion in capital investment from the Crown to progress new infrastructure projects - the New Zealand Upgrade Programme.
+- 139. The Government has committed \$6.8 billion in capital investment from the Crown to progress new infrastructure projects the New Zealand Upgrade Programme.
 This will support specific projects that will further the Government's ambition for the future transport system of New Zealand.
-Details of the programme can be found at www.nzta.govt.nz/ nzupgrade. - ^{137.} This is a significant investment programme which builds on investment made through the Fund.
-This Crown funding is not included in the activity classes in section 3.4 (as it is not land transport revenue) but brings overall investment in land transport to around \$54 billion over 10 years (2021/22 to 2030/31).
-Table 6 shows the cumulative expected investment into the land transport system through the Fund (directed by this GPS) alongside the forecast annual investment through the New Zealand Upgrade Programme.
+Details of the programme can be found at: www.nzta.qovt.nz/nzupqrade. - This is a significant investment programme which builds on investment made through the Fund.
+This Crown funding is not included in the activity classes in Section 3.4 (as it is not land transport revenue) but brings overall investment in land transport to around \$54 billion over 10 years (2021/22 to 2030/31). - Combined, the investment through the GPS 2021 and the New Zealand Upgrade Programme will help future proof the economy, get our cities moving, and make our roads safer.